 Getting started

 Sprawl runs your operations for you.
-Describe the outcome you want in plain English and Sprawl provisions an agent — connecting the right accounts and wiring the schedule or triggers — then runs it across your tools.
+Describe the outcome — or connect your stack and let Sprawl propose it — approve one blueprint, and Sprawl provisions the fleet: the agents, their schedules, and the accounts each one needs.
 You don't build a workflow or babysit a chat.
-This guide takes you from a fresh account to your first agent running on its own.
+This guide takes you from a fresh account to a running operation.

 1Create your account

-A project is one operation, cleanly walled off — its own connected accounts and its own fleet of agents.
+Either way, each operation is its own container, cleanly walled off: its own connected accounts (a different Gmail, Slack, or X per operation) and its own fleet of agents.
 Running a business and a side project?
 Five separate clients?
-Give each its own project, with a different Gmail, Slack, or X per project, so nothing bleeds across.
-Switch between them like tabs; agency-grade isolation is built in.
+Nothing bleeds across.

 5Approve what matters — you stay in control